Stillpoint-Software/.github/profile/README.md

 # Startup Thinking at Scale

-We solve complex enterprise software development and productization problems for startups and enterprises that want to move quickly.
+We solve complex enterprise software development and productization problems for startups and enterprises that need to move quickly.

 - Development as a service
 - Team building and process transformation